Solicitor-General of Australia

-The Solicitor-General of Australia is the country's second highest-ranking law officer, after the Attorney-General for Australia.
-The position is often known as the Commonwealth Solicitor-General in order to distinguish it from the state solicitors-general.
+The solicitor-general of Australia (officially the solicitor-general of the Commonwealth) is the country's second highest-ranking law officer, after the Attorney-General for Australia.
 The current officeholder is Stephen Donaghue, who took office on 16 January 2017 following the resignation of Justin Gleeson.

 The Commonwealth Solicitor-General gives the Australian federal government legal advice and appears in court to represent the Commonwealth's interest in important legal proceedings, particularly in the High Court.
 The Solicitor-General notably offered advice to the government and defended members of parliament in court during the Australian Parliamentary eligibility crisis.
 Unlike the Australian attorney-general or the same position in England and Wales, the solicitor-general is not a member of parliament.